Alirez1043/PersiDoc/README.md

     if yes :   the image size will be resized to half (Inference Time Optimization Method , default = False)

 Finally :

-    Output preprocessed Image will be save at ./app_outputs (you do not need to make it  ,docker.sh handle it)
+    Finally: The preprocessed image will be saved in ./app_outputs.
+You don't need to create it; docker.sh will handle it.
 ## Contact Us 🤝

 Should you have any technical inquiries regarding the model, pretraining, code, or publications, please raise an issue in the GitHub repository.
 This ensures a swift response from our side.